Increasing Employee Awareness, Participation, & Engagement through Ethics Training Games

 This award nomination opportunity facilitates a range of compliance and ethics communications as the competition progresses.
 Keep compliance at the top of employee minds and incentivize employees to act ethically and within compliance.

-Other Compliance Activity Ideas
+Other Compliance Training Games and Activity Ideas

-While these games, formats, content, and discussion prompts have proven effective, not every engagement tactic is a slam-dunk.
+While these training games, formats, content, and discussion prompts have proven effective, not every engagement tactic is a slam-dunk.
 Even though the following activities didn’t work in my experience, they may produce better results depending on application, industry, employee-preferences, and other factors:

 - Board and Card-Type Games: We experimented with a range of low-cost and locally-produced games for use within teams.
 While the feedback was broadly positive, the apparent benefits were transient and this ad hoc approach did not appear to deliver longer-term, sustainable benefits.
 We think the issue was in the physical and practical delivery, not in the concept.